volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 #### Avoid objects mutation

 Sometimes there is a need to update object property without mutating it.
-Spread operator offers a great help in this case, let's see:
+The spread operator offers great help in this case, let's see:

 ```javascript
 const user = {